DelineaXPM/terraform-provider-tss/docs/index.md

 # Environment variables

-You can provide your credentials via the TSS_SERVER, TSS_USERNAME and TSS_PASSWORD environment variables.
+You can provide your credentials via the TSS_SERVER_URL, TSS_USERNAME and TSS_PASSWORD environment variables.
 In this case, tss provider could be represented like this
 ```
 provider "tss" {}